Languages: English, Spanish

-Originally from Mexico City, filmmaker and digital media artist Yunuen Perez Vertti, moved to Vancouver 4 years ago after being based in Houston, Texas for 15 years.
+Originally from Mexico City, filmmaker and digital media artist Yunuen Perez Vertti moved to Vancouver 6 years ago after being based in Houston, Texas, for 15 years.
 Her international background is well represented in her work as a filmmaker and digital media artist.
 She has over 15 years of experience in the film and television industry.
-She has worked in various roles and projects and produced films for many public, private and non-profit organizations.
-Her short documentary "Aparajita" (The Undefeated) was successfully screened at Tasveer Seattle South Asian Film Festival , Topanga Film Festival and Gulf Coast Film & Video Festival.
-While working for the non-profit organization Voices Breaking Boundaries, she conducted a Stop Motion Animation Camp for elementary school children.
-That experience lead to other opportunities working with children.
-She is passionate about education through the arts and the importance of arts as a fundamental tool for education.
+She has worked in various roles and projects and produced films for many public, private, and non-profit organizations.
+She is passionate about education through the arts and the importance of the arts as a fundamental tool for learning.
 She believes teaching and introducing kids to all art disciplines, as early as possible, is essential to a healthy society.
-Working with kids has made her look into her own creative process from a different perspective and it has helped her understand it better.
-She is currently working on developing her first VR documentary.
+Working with kids has made her look into her creative process from a different perspective, and it has helped her understand it better.

-This workshop will introduce students to visual storytelling techniques, like stop motion, documentary, live action films and projection mapping.
+This workshop will introduce students to visual storytelling techniques, like stop motion, documentary, live-action films, and projection mapping.
 The goal is to help students use these techniques to represent their learning about a particular subject.
-The students will be working with the technique and subject chosen in collaboration with the teacher.
-Students will be introduced to these technique via exercises and examples.
-The following lessons will be used to introduce students to storyboarding, scripting and how to operate video, audio and lighting equipment.
-Students work in teams to develop their own storyboards and scripts, followed by the production stage.
+The students will be working with the method and discipline chosen in collaboration with the teacher.
+Students will be introduced to these techniques via exercises and examples.
+The following lessons will be used to introduce students to storyboarding, scripting, and how to operate video, audio, and lighting equipment.
+Students work in teams to develop their storyboards and scripts, followed by the production stage.
 The projects will be filmed and recorded by the students taking turns using all the equipment under my supervision.
-The final projects could be presented to the entire classroom through a discussion and reflection session or to the entire school community via an assembly or special event.
+The final projects could be presented to the entire classroom through a discussion and reflection session or for the whole school community via an assembly or special event.